duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 {% endhighlight %}

-Awesome, we now have a geometry with four vertices that describe the corners of the image and two faces that fill two triangles described by those vertices.
-Next we need to describe which portions of the cat image should appear in each of the faces of the geometry.
+Awesome, we now have a geometry with four vertices that describe the corners of the image, and two faces that describe the lower-right and upper-left-hand triangles of the image.
+The next step is to describe which portions of the cat image should appear in each of the faces of the geometry.
 To do so, one must add some [faceVertexUvs](https://threejs.org/docs/#api/core/Geometry.faceVertexUvs) to the geometry, as faceVertexUvs indicate which portions of a texture should appear in which portions of a geometry.

 FaceVertexUvs represent a texture as a two-dimensional plane that stretches from 0 to 1 in the x dimension and 0 to 1 in the y dimension.
 Within this coordinate system, 0,0 represents the bottom-left-most region of the texture, and 1,1 represents the top-right-most region of the texture.
-Given this coordinate system, we can map the lower-right triangle of our image to the first face created above, and we can map the upper-left triangle of our image to the second face created above:
+Given this coordinate system, we can map the lower-right triangle of the image to the first face created above, and we can map the upper-left triangle of the image to the second face created above:

 {% highlight javascript %}